Electricity sector in Denmark: Consumption

 In 2019, Danish industry paid around 8 eurocent/kWh for the electricity cost, less than the EU average of 12 c.

 In 2014, Danish industry paid around 32øre/kWh for the electricity cost, about EU average.
 Denmark has average electricity costs (including consumer-paid incentives (PSO); costs for cleaner energy) in EU, but taxes increase the consumer price to the highest in Europe at around EUR 0.30/kWh.

 PSO is used for wind, biomass, solar, and district heating; total PSO was DKK 5.8 billion in 2013, of which DKK 3.2 billion went to wind power.
 In 2015, the cost of power was only 32% of the price, while PSO was 9%, and tolls and VAT the remaining 59%.

 As new data centers come online, Energinet.dk expects consumption to increase by 3.8 TWh in 2023 and by 13 TWh in 2040, compared to 2015.

 Due to exchange with other countries, Danish consumption of electricity is different from its production.
 The Environment declaration shows how the physical power is composed of different fuel sources.
 The General Declaration differs due to trade with green certificates, and does not show actual composition.
 Due to more wind in Denmark and more precipitation in Norway and Sweden, Danish electricity went from 1,216 kg CO_{2} per household in 2014 to 808 kg in 2015 (182g/kWh in 2014).
 58% came from wind, water and sun, 19% from coal&lignite, and 4% from nuclear.

+In 2022, Denmark produced 35 Terawatt-hours (TWh) of electricity and consumed 32 TWh.
+The industrial sector was the largest electricity consumer, at 36% of total consumption, followed closely by residential buildings at 31%, and the services sector buildings at 30%.
+The transport sector had the smallest share, at 2.9%.